-CBD stands for cannabidiol, 1 of 60 phytocannabinoid compounds found in cannabis.
+CBD stands for cannabidiol, 1 of 110+ phytocannabinoid compounds found in cannabis.
 The most extensively-studied compound found in cannabis is THC (or tetrahydrocannabinol), but interest in CBD and its usefulness in medicine and recreation is quickly growing.
-Every kind of cannabinoid has its own unique function, and CBD works mostly as a relaxant and an anti-inflammatory agent in our body.
+Every kind of cannabinoid has its own unique function.

 WHAT IS YOUR REFUND POLICY? ☰

 ALL SALES ARE FINAL AND NON-REFUNDABLE DUE TO THE NATURE OF THIS PRODUCT.

 Please allow 1-2 business days to process order, typical delivery within 5 business days.

 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any CBD product.

 Our hemp flower is grown by fully licensed growers.
 The hemp flower we provide is 2014 Farm Bill Compliant and contains no more then 0.3%THC.
 However, this product looks like marijuana and smells like marijuana, so use cautiously and treat this like marijuana.
 CBDHOUSE, LLC is not responsible for any accidentals, legal consequences or employment issues you may encounter when using our site and or products.
 We make no claims of failing or passing a drug screen.
 Use at your own discretion.

 WHAT ARE CANNABINOIDS? ☰